The 32D 'Red Arrow' Veteran Association

 resistance, which increased as the troops advanced.
 As they approached the

-River Thinte, minenwerfers made further gains
+River Thinte, minenwerfers

-impossible and they organized to hold the line, having gained 3 km during the
+made further gains impossible and they organized to hold the line, having

 By nightfall it was apparent that